-When using the AanQi CMS to manage website content, the Single Page (Page) is a very practical feature, which can flexibly create static content such as 'About Us' and 'Contact Information'.Many friends like to use Markdown to write the content of these pages, because it is simple and efficient, and can quickly format.However, sometimes we may find that even though the content is written in Markdown, the frontend of the page still displays as plain text without being rendered by HTML.This is often because the template does not correctly instruct the system to render.
+When using Anqi CMS to manage website content, the single page (Page) is a very practical feature, which can flexibly create static content such as 'About Us', 'Contact Information', etc.Many friends like to write the content of these pages using Markdown, because it is simple and efficient, and can quickly format the layout.However, sometimes we may find that even if the content is written in Markdown, the frontend of the page still displays as plain text without being rendered by HTML.This is often because the template does not correctly instruct the system to render.

 Don't worry, AnQi CMS provides a very simple and powerful way to solve this problem, allowing your Markdown content to be rendered as beautiful HTML.This mainly involves two methods, both of which allow you to flexibly control the display of content.

-Before diving into the operation, let's first get a brief understanding of how the Aanqi CMS handles Markdown content.通常,if you have enabled the Markdown editor in the 'Global Settings' -> 'Content Settings' on the backend, the document content created or edited through this editor will be automatically rendered as HTML by default on the frontend.
+Before we delve into the operation, let's briefly understand how Anqi CMS processes Markdown content.Generally, if you have enabled the Markdown editor in the "Global Settings" -> "Content Settings" on the backend, then the document content created or edited through this editor will be automatically rendered as HTML by default on the frontend.

-However, in certain specific scenarios, such as when you close the Markdown editor, or the content is imported from elsewhere, and you wish to have more refined control at the template level, you need to manually force rendering.The template engine of AnQi CMS is very flexible, it allows you to clearly tell the system when fetching content: 'Please render this Markdown text into HTML!'
+However, in certain specific scenarios, such as when you close the Markdown editor, or the content is imported from elsewhere, and you want to have more fine-grained control at the template level, you will need to manually force rendering.The AnQi CMS template engine is very flexible, allowing you to explicitly tell the system when retrieving content: 'Please render this Markdown text into HTML!'

-when we usepageDetailLabel to get single-page content, this tag itself providesrenderparameter, which can directly control the rendering behavior of Markdown content.
+When we usepageDetailWhen using the tag to get the content of a single page, this tag itself providesrendera parameter that can directly control the rendering behavior of Markdown content.

-pageDetailTags are used to obtain detailed information about a single page, such as the title, description, content, etc. Its basic usage is:
+pageDetailTags are used to retrieve detailed information about a single page, such as the page title, description, and content.
+Their basic usage is:

 {% pageDetail 变量名称 with name="字段名称" id="1" %}

-For example, let's say we want to display the single page content with ID 1 in the template and ensure that its Markdown is rendered correctly:
+For example, suppose we want to display the single page content with ID 1 in the template and ensure that its Markdown is rendered correctly:

 {# 假设当前页面是单页面,或者你知道单页的ID,比如ID为1 #}